 The high-quality local products of the Basque Country are integral to its most famous dishes.
 To start with, there’s marmitako, a stew that combines tuna with potatoes, peppers, tomatoes, and a splash of txakoli—make it at home with this easy marmitako recipe.

 Other seafood specialties include kokotxas (hake cheeks), bacalao a la Vizcaína (cod in a red pepper sauce), bacalao al pil pil (cod cooked in olive oil and garlic), merluza en salsa verde (hake in green sauce), txipirones (baby squid cooked in squid ink), ttoro (fish stew), angulas (baby eels), percebes (goose barnacles), txangurro (spider crab), and many, many others.

 Apart from seafood, there’s pollo al chilindrón (chicken stew with peppers, tomatoes, and cured ham), alubias de Tolosa (black beans with onion, pepper, pork, and blood sausage), and lamb stew.
 Noticing a pattern?
 Warm, hearty dishes are definitely a staple of Basque cuisine.

 However, some of the most recognizable local specialties are exactly the opposite.
 Pintxos (spelled pinchos in Spanish) are small plates that allow you to try a bit of everything, instead of filling up on just one dish.
 They can be hot or cold, prepared to order or pre-made… but they’re always delicious.

-On your way to Basque Country?
-Don’t miss our guide on Where to Eat in San Sebastian.
+On your way to the Basque Country?
+Don't miss our guide on where to eat in San Sebastian.